TommyWabg/Switch2Connect/README.md

 * **Operating System:** Windows 10 (22H2 or above) or Windows 11.
     * *Note:* **Windows 11 is highly recommended** for the best experience.
 It supports a maximum Bluetooth LE polling rate of **70Hz**, while Windows 10 is limited to **20Hz** due to the lack of OS driver support for the BLE protocol.
 * **Bluetooth Hardware:** Bluetooth 5.0 or above is required for stable connectivity and low-latency performance.
+The optional ESP32-S3 N16R8 is highly recommended for reaching 133Hz, bringing the native Switch 2 console experience to PC.
-* **Driver:** [lurebat's WinUHid driver](https://github.com/lurebat/WinUHid) is required for virtual gamepad emulation (supporting Xbox, PS4, and PS5/DualSense emulation).
-For the Switch2 emulation mode, the open-source [usbip-win2 driver](https://github.com/czgdp1807/usbip-win2) is required and used.
+* **Driver:** [lurebat's WinUHid driver](https://github.com/lurebat/WinUHid) is required for Xbox One, PS4, and PS5/DualSense controller emulation. [nefarius/ViGEmBus](https://github.com/nefarius/ViGEmBus) is required for Xbox360 and PS4 controller emulation. [usbip-win2 driver](https://github.com/czgdp1807/usbip-win2) is required for Switch 1 Joy-Cons/Pro Controller, Switch 2 Pro Controller, and PS5/DualSense (with audio haptics) controller emulation.
-    * *Auto-Installation:* The app will automatically detect if the selected driver (WinUHid or USBIP) is missing and guide you through a one-click installation (requires administrator privileges).
+    * *Auto-Installation:* The app will automatically detect if the selected driver (WinUHid, ViGEmBus, or USBIP) is missing and guide you through a one-click installation (requires administrator privileges) or open the download link for ViGEmBus.

 ### ESP32-S3 N16R8